lillux/spacenumbat/README.md

 Our implementation expands the original algorithm by including an optional spatial signal enhancement algorithm that can be used for the analysis of spatial transcriptomics data.
 `spacenumbat` is compatible with the [scverse](https://scverse.org/) ecosystem, and is developed by the [λ Lab](https://research.hsr.it/en/centers/omics-sciences/lambda-lab.html).

-As the original R implementation, `spacenumbat` combines:
+As the original R implementation, to recover tumor subclones and their CNA genotypes `spacenumbat` combines:

 - **Expression-derived CNA signal** (gene-level count shifts),
 - **Allele-specific signal** (allelic imbalance),
 - **Phylogenetic structure** (clone relationships inferred from per-cell CNA posteriors),

-to recover tumor subclones and their CNA genotypes.

 ## Spatial algorithm